-Best Sleeping Pads for Cold Weather of 2023
+Best Cold-Weather Sleeping Pads of 2025

 Sleeping pads are an essential part of your camping sleep system.
 They provide comfort, protection, and most importantly warmth for nights spent in the outdoors.
 Although they can be used wherever you may rest, sleeping pads are designed to cater to different activities.
 For instance, camping pads are thick and well-padded while backpacking pads are packable and very light.
 Selecting the right pad for you means balancing warmth, comfort, and weight.
 Like sleeping bags, pads keep you warm by creating a layer of dead air between you and the cold ground.
 To describe how well a pad keeps your body heat from seeping into the ground, each sleeping pad is given a rating called an R-value.
 The higher this number the warmer the pad will keep you through the night.